 Howls, barks, and yips: you can try to mimic these sounds yourself, but they’re harder to master than distress calls.
 There are recordings and commercial mouth-blown devices that will do the trick.
 Once you know what they mean, you may be able to use these sounds (perhaps in combination with a distress call) to locate the coyote or its den, or to draw a coyote into shooting range.

 Distress calls (usually of prey, but some people use distress calls of competing predators or coyote pups): Most people use recordings or commercial mouth-blown devices.
 Coyotes respond because they hear an injured animal.
 They’re coming in to eat it (coyotes are nearly always hungry).

 Preferred killing methods:

-Shooting, using a shotgun, or a .22 caliber rifle, or a center fire rifle (target the head, if no rabies testing is required, or the heart/lungs)
+Shooting, using a shotgun with BB-sized shot or larger, or a .22 caliber rifle, or a center fire rifle (target the head, if no rabies testing is required, or the heart/lungs)